Near Cordova in Richmond County, North Carolina — The American South (South Atlantic)

 2. Sherman's March through North Carolina.
 Sherman began his Carolinas Campaign on February 1, 1865, by advancing into South Carolina.
 By February 17, his forces had captured Columbia, the capital of the Palmetto State.
 On February 22, Lee ordered Gen. Joseph E. Johnston to assume command of the forces opposing Sherman.
 During the first week of March, Johnston frantically concentrated his scattered forces in central North Carolina, while Sherman advanced into the Tar Heel State.
 (Submitted on February 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 13, 2018.
-This page originally submitted on February 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 99 times since then.
+It was originally submitted on February 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 159 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on February 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.